26 June 2015 Islamist attacks: Sousse

 The Sousse attacks occurred on 26 June in the Tunisian town of Sousse.
 At least 39 people, mostly European tourists, were killed when an armed gunman attacked two hotels on the beach.
 ISIL claimed responsibility for the attack.
 Reports have since surfaced of alleged involvement and co-operation between the gunmen Seifeddine Rezgui and Ansar al-Sharia in Tunisia.

+Leego

+On 26 June, al-Shabaab militants attacked an African Union Mission to Somalia (AMISOM) base in the Leego district of Somalia and killed more than 70 African Union soldiers.
+The militants seized control of the military base.
+Somali and AMISOM troops reportedly retook the base and town on 28 June while al-Shabaab withdrew and offered no resistance to them, but not before beheading the local deputy district commissioner among the captives they took.